4d/docs/docs/Project/components.md

 :::info Compatibility

-Components located in the legacy **Components** folder of your projects are loaded if there is no conflict with existing dependencies.
+Components located in the legacy [**Components** folder of your project](architecture.md#components) are also loaded after the above sequence if there is no conflict with existing dependencies.

 :::